Yuyutsu01/Project_Aegis/README.md

 ## License

-For research and educational use only.
+For research and educational use only

+Contributions are welcome.
+Please open a pull request for any suggestions or improvements.